 - Ali McGrath - Writer

-Due to the ongoing Covid-19 crisis, and the economic hardships being experienced, I am cutting all consulting fees by 30% until further notice.
+Due to the ongoing Covid-19 crisis, I am cutting all consulting fees by 10% until further notice.
 Everyone stay cautious, and calm, and keep writing.

 We offer comprehensive script consulting services with LRLA Founder and highly respected script coach, Tim Schildberger.